Reusable Components with Tailwind CSS and Traditional CSS: Comparison and Best Practices

 Reusable buttons in CSS

-Now I'll show you how to create a reusable button component in React Using only CSS.
-This allows us to easily customize the button with different styles and sizes, maintaining a clean and modular code.
+Now I will show you how to create a reusable button component in React using only CSS.
+This allows us to easily customize the button with different styles and sizes, keeping the code clean and modular.
 Let's move on to the demonstration.

-Here are the styles in CSS for the reusable button component.
-These styles define a base class for the button and variations for changing the color and size.
+Here are the CSS styles for the reusable button component.
+These styles define a base class for the button and variations to change color and size.

-To be able to see the complete code in the following link and also how it works https://codepen.io/karlacabanas01/pen/PoMLBNv
+To see the complete code at the following link and also its functionality https://codepen.io/karlacabanas01/pen/PoMLBNv

 2. Product Card with CSS

-Imagine that you want to show a product on your website, with an image, a title, a description and a button to add to the cart.
-This set of elements is known as a product card, and with CSS we can style it to make it look attractive.
+Imagine you want to display a product on your website, with an image, a title, a description, and a button to add to the cart.
+This set of elements is known as a product card, and with CSS we can style it to look attractive.

-) such as title, description, image and a set of actions (buttons).
+The following component is a generic card that accepts several properties (props) such as title, description, image, and a set of actions (buttons).
 This allows great flexibility to reuse the component in different contexts.

 Dynamic Props:

-To review the full code in the following linkhttps://codepen.io/karlacabanas01/pen/dyxrjma
+To review the complete code at the following linkhttps://codepen.io/karlacabanas01/pen/dyxrjma

-Profile cards quickly and attractively present essential information about a person, such as their name, role and links to social networks.
-They are ideal for portfolios, user profiles and team pages.
-Next, we'll look at how to create a reusable profile card with both Tailwind CSS As with Traditional CSS.
+Profile cards quickly and attractively present essential information about a person, such as their name, role, and social media links.
+They are ideal for portfolios, user profiles, and team pages.
+Next, we will see how to create a reusable profile card both with Tailwind CSS and with traditional CSS.

 https://codepen.io/karlacabanas01/pen/MWNqmpV